The Potters Shop & School offers formal

 Evaluation: Interns are evaluated on a periodic basis both informally and formally through discussion, critique, and written comments if required or requested.

-Fees/Costs: The Internship Fee is $500/quarter.
+Fees/Costs: The fee to participate in the Internship Program is $500/quarter.
 This includes all materials and studio member benefits.
 Firing charges are additional and charged at a reduced rate.
 There are no other charges for class or workshop registration or participation.
 NOTE: There is no housing offered other than assistance in helping to find local housing possibilities.

 Other Opportunities: Depending on ones qualifications and experience, there may be opportunities for the intern to teach classes and/or special workshops.
 A teaching fee would be paid to the intern for these services.
 Also work may be put on display in our gallery for purchase.